hitblast/hookman/README.md

-## hooker
+## hookman

 Add hooks to your Git repository using a TOML file.

 ## Usage

-Using hooker is pretty straightforward.
+Using hookman is pretty straightforward.

 When inside the directory of a Git repository, create a new `hookman.toml` with the following structure: